Go directly to the content

 Delayed Sleep Phase Disorder (DSPD)

-People with DSPD fall asleep late and wake up late.
+People with Delayed Sleep Phase Disorder (DSPD) fall asleep late and wake up late.
 Morning light therapy helps shift the rhythm earlier.

 Advanced Sleep Phase (ASP)

-Here, you become sleepy too early and wake up too early.
-Evening light therapy helps delay the rhythm.
+Here you become sleepy too early and wake up too early.
+Evening light therapy helps slow down the rhythm.

 Seasonal Affective Disorder (SAD)

-Due to lack of daylight in winter, the rhythm becomes disrupted.
+Due to lack of daylight in winter, the rhythm gets disrupted.
 Light therapy reduces depressive symptoms and improves sleep quality.

 Light panel for better sleep